 Best Broker For Day Trading

-TD Ameritrade is a great broker if you’re just starting out and ready to get your feet wet.
-They’re one of the most well-known brokers and they have the credibility that comes with being such a big name.
+TD Ameritrade can be a great broker if you’re new and learning.
+It’s one of the most well-known brokers with the credibility that comes with a big name.

-E*Trade is one of my most used brokers and they’re great for day traders with smaller accounts.
-Their commission rates are similar to TD Ameritrade but have a slightly easier to use interface.
+I’ve used E-Trade a lot.
+It’s one of the brokers that I think sucks the least.
+It can be a good choice for day traders with smaller accounts.
+Its commission rates are similar to TD Ameritrade, but it has a slightly easier to use interface.